segarciat/TLPI/ch22-Signals-Advanced-Features/exercises/02-pending-standard-and-realtime-signal/README.md

 ```
 [1] 39046
-$ ./a.out: PID: 39046
+$ ./pending_std_rt_signals: PID: 39046
-./a.out: All signals but the following are blocked:
+./pending_std_rt_signals: All signals but the following are blocked:
 	( 2) Interrupt
 	(20) Stopped
 	(32) Unknown signal 32
 	(33) Unknown signal 33

-./a.out:Sleeping up to 30 seconds, then unblocking.
+./pending_std_rt_signals:Sleeping up to 30 seconds, then unblocking.
-^C # Press Control+C to get prompt back properly.
 ```

-Verify the program is still running in the background by running `ps` (or `ps xa`).
+In a new terminal, verify the program is still running in the background by running `ps` (or `ps xa`).
 Then use the `kill` command to send standard and realtime signals:

 ```
 kill -40 39046 # realtime signal